Freedom of Information and Environmental Information Regulations

 Requests for information under the Freedom of Information Act 2000 must be made in writing and include your name, postal or email address and details of the information required.

-Before you make a request for information, please check the information is not already available on our website or has already been made public.
+Before you make a request for information, please check whether the information is already available on our website or has already been made public.

 You should expect a response within 20 working days.